 While PHP is capable when it comes to simple file downloads, most real-life applications require additional functionality to handle advanced issues such as form submission, authentication, redirection, and so on.
 These functions are difficult to facilitate with PHP's built-in functions alone.
-Forunately, every PHP install should include a library called PHP/CURL, which automatically takes care of these advanced topics.
-Most of this book's examples exploit the benefit of PHP/CURL's ability to download files.
+Therefore, most of this book's examples use PHP/CURL to download files.